 '''

-ESMC XGrid ESMC XGridCreate(

-int sideAGridCount, ESMC_Grid sideAGrid, // in

-int sideAMeshCount, ESMC_Mesh sideAMesh, // in

 int sideBGridCount, ESMC_Grid sideBGrid, // in

 int sideBMeshCount, ESMC_Mesh sideBMesh, // in

 ESMC_InterArrayInt sideAGridPriority,

-// in

 ESMC_InterArrayInt sideAMeshPriority,

 // in

 ESMC_InterArrayInt sideBGridPriority,

 // in

 ESMC_InterArrayInt sideBMeshPriority,

 // in

-// in

 ESMC_InterArrayInt sideAMaskValues,

 // in

 ESMC_InterArrayInt sideBMaskValues,

 // in

+// in

 int storeOverlay,

 // out

 int rc

-);

 '''

 Newly created ESMC_XGrid object.

 Create an ESMC_XGrid object from user supplied input: the list of Grids or Meshes on side A and side B, and other optional arguments.
 A user can supply both Grids and Meshes on one side to create the XGrid.
 By default, the Grids have a higher priority over Meshes but the order of priority can be adjusted by the optional GridPriority and MeshPriority arguments.
 The priority order of Grids and Meshes can also be interleaved by rearranging the optional GridPriority and MeshPriority arguments accordingly.